parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 ```
 You@YourComputer:~$ scp -pr username@core.cluster.france-bioinformatique.fr:/shared/projects/YourEXAMPLE/RASflow_EDC/results/EXAMPLE/fastqc PathTo/WhereYouWantToSave/
 ```
-or look at them directly in the Jupyter Hub.
+or look at them directly in the Jupyter Hub or using your file navigator.
 It's time to decide if you need trimming or not.
 If you have no sequence bias, and little amount of adapters, trimming is not necessary and you can proceed directly to the [mapping step](#mapping-and-counting).